mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 Some developers will choose the increased flexibility provided by IaaS over PaaS, while others will appreciate the reduced maintenance overhead and easier scaling of PaaS.
 When you're getting started, setting up your website on a PaaS system is much easier, and so that is what we'll do in this tutorial.

-> **Note:** If you choose a Python/Django-friendly hosting provider they should provide instructions on how to set up a Django website using different configurations of webserver, application server, reverse proxy, etc. (this won't be relevant if you choose a PaaS).
+> **Note:** If you choose a Python/Django-friendly hosting provider they should provide instructions on how to set up a Django website using different configurations of webserver, application server, reverse proxy, and so on. (this won't be relevant if you choose a PaaS).
 For example, there are many step-by-step guides for various configurations in the [Digital Ocean Django community docs](https://www.digitalocean.com/community/tutorials?q=django).

 ## Choosing a hosting provider